-I always say 'drive carefully' or 'be safe' as my now young adult children drive off, and then one day it occured to me that I was kind of making a statement by my consistent insistent behaviour (exhorting my young people to 'do' something I felt to be valuable) that they weren't naturally capable of doing this without a reminder from me!
+I always say 'drive carefully' or 'be safe' as my now young adult children drive off...
+And then one day it occurred to me that I was kind of making a statement by my consistent insistent behaviour, that is exhorting my young people to 'do' something I felt to be valuable, that they weren't naturally capable of doing it without a timely reminder from me!

-I looked into my need to say these words and realised that I believed that I was warding off potential disaster - indulging in a bit of superstition.
+I thought carefully about my need to say these words and realised that I believed I was warding off potential disaster... indulging in a bit of superstition.
 I had to smile.
 I still smile.
 And I still say 'drive carefully' or 'be safe'.

 I personally like the 'be safe' statement better.
 My children react better to that one.
-I've also talked to them about why I say it - talked about my fears, my insecurities, the superstition (touch wood) aspect of saying it aloud.
-They didn't like the thought that I wasn't 100% confident in their driving ability, and I hedged by saying that most accidents are caused by the 'other' guy on the road.
+I've also talked to them about why I say it: talked about my fears, my insecurities, the superstition (touch wood) aspect of saying it aloud.

 Whenever I remember I let my kids know why I say or do the things I do.
 Most of the time we simply assume that we know why our family members or friends say and do things, and sometimes this is accurate but sometimes it's not.
 I find that being clear about motive diffuses a lot of relationship issues based on miscommunication.